apex/apex/docs/hooks.md

 Apex supports the notion of hooks, which allow you to execute shell commands throughout a function's lifecycle.
 For example you may use these hooks to run tests or linting before a deploy, or to transpile source code using Babel, CoffeeScript, or similar.

 Hooks may be specified in project.json or function.json.
 Hooks are executed in the function's directory, not the project's directory.
+If a hook exits > 0 then Apex will halt and display the error.

 Internally Apex uses these hooks to implement out-of-the-box support for Golang and other compiled languages.

 ## Supported hooks

-- `build` run during a build (useful for compiling)
+- `build` run before a function zip is built (use this to compile binaries or transform source)
-- `deploy` run before a deploy (useful for testing, linting)
+- `deploy` run before a function is deployed (useful for testing, linting)
-- `clean` run after a deploy (useful for cleaning up build artifacts)
+- `clean` run after a function is deployed (useful for cleaning up build artifacts)

 ## Examples